dunlopspence/Game_Buzzer/README.md

 https://user-images.githubusercontent.com/49006906/172270161-0e11c046-73fa-49db-88dd-f2d53429879b.mp4
 ## Why?
 ### The family fued game did not have any way of telling who buzzed in first, so we resulted in grabbing a spoon.
 But that could get aggressive sometimes.
+## Knowledge Gained
+Throughout the design process I learned some important things.

+1)Design and order a custom PCB from a distributer

+2)Integration of Mechanical and Electrical Design.

+3)Designing for assembly.

 ## Mehcanical Design
 The hosuing is split into four parts due to 3D printer size constraint.